The Value of a Liberal Arts Education

 In modern times, we can look to the American Association of Colleges and Universities (AAC&U) for a contemporary understanding of this concept.

-Liberal Education is an approach to learning that empowers individuals and prepares them to deal with complexity, diversity, and change.
+“Liberal education is an approach to learning that empowers individuals and prepares them to deal with complexity, diversity, and change.
 It provides students with broad knowledge of the wider world (e.g. science, culture, and society) as well as in-depth study in a specific area of interest.
 A liberal education helps students develop a sense of social responsibility, as well as strong and transferable intellectual and practical skills such as communication, analytical and problem-solving skills, and a demonstrated ability to apply knowledge and skills in real-world settings.
 The broad goals of liberal education have been enduring even as the courses and requirements that comprise a liberal education have changed over the years.
 Today, a liberal education usually includes a general education curriculum that provides broad learning in multiple disciplines and ways of knowing, along with more in-depth study in a major.” —Association of American Colleges and Universities

-You regularly will hear proponents of a liberal arts education cite some combination of the skills listed above as the mark of a well-educated citizen who is able to fully participate in our society and democracy.
+You regularly will hear proponents of a liberal arts education cite some combination of the skills listed above as the mark of a well-educated citizen who is able to fully participate in our society, economy, and democracy.
 Those trained in the liberal arts are ready for the widest array of career options.
 Liberal arts education is still about nurturing human freedom by helping people discover and develop their talents.
-Many of you have at least an implicit understanding that you enrolled at The University of Mississippi to acquire or deepen these areas of knowledge and skills mentioned above.
+Many of you have at least an implicit understanding that you enrolled at the University of Mississippi to acquire or deepen these areas of knowledge and skills mentioned above.
 Understandably, many students and parents are focused on preparing for the workforce as the American economy continues the shift towards information age jobs in a dynamic global economy.
 A liberal arts education is the best preparation for such uncertainty.
 Better yet, it prepares you for a meaningful life.

 1. study the principal domains of knowledge and their methods of inquiry